 Plus, it looks different on the page than everyone else’s last name, so it helps the reader to distinguish between characters, and it allows you to establish a dual-personality metaphor, a divided or split persona.

 Consider Hiro Protagonist, from Neal Stephenson’s Snow Crash.
-If you had any doubts about who the protagonist was, well …
+If you had any doubts about who the hero or protagonist was, well …

 I can just see someone giving a minor character the first name of Minor in their next novel, and then killing them off a few pages after they appear.